carpentries-incubator/lesson-parallel-python/_episodes/01-introduction.md

 Nowadays, most personal computers have 4 or 8 processors (also known as cores).
 In the diagram above, we can assign each of the three functions to one core, so they can be performed simultaneously.

+> # Do 8 processors work 8 times faster than one?
-It may be tempting to think that using three cores instead of one would multiply the execution speed by three.
+> It may be tempting to think that using eight cores instead of one would multiply the execution speed by eight.
 For now, it's ok to use this a first approximation to reality.
 Later in the course we'll see that things are actually more complicated than that.
+{: .callout}

 ## Parallelizable and non-parallelizable tasks